aalderman19/CyberSec-Assignement9/README.md

 ## Summary of the data collected

- - As of 10:47 AM EST: There have been 96 attacks (29 from nmap step) all of which have attacked the dionaea honeypot.
+ - As of 8:00 PM EST: There have been 1,006 attacks (29 from nmap step) all of which have attacked the dionaea honeypot.

  - No attacks have been observed on the other honeypots.

+ - There are a lot of pcap attacks: from what I can see, this is just a packet capture attack.

 ## Unresolved Questions

- - I do not have any questions as of right now.
+ - I am wondering what I did wrong on the other setups that didn't allow them to be attacked.